 However, never fret about the timeline.
 Some babies potty train as early as 18 months – (not any of my kids) – some after 3 years.
-There are various factors that go into play here and is no indication of development.
+There are various factors that go into play when it comes to potty training.
+The time when your child starts to potty train is no indication of their development.

-“How Many Cloth Diapers Do I Need” Depends on the Types of Cloth Diapers you Plan to Use
+The Number of Cloth Diapers You Need Depends on the Types of Cloth Diapers you Plan to Use

-If you’re new to cloth diapers, your mind may also have been fried with all the terms and abbreviations and types of diapers, like mine was.
+If you’re new to cloth diapers, you may be confused with all the cloth diaper terms and abbreviations.
 We cover the types of cloth diapers in depth in another article but here, for the sake of trying to figure out how many cloth diapers you need, I’m going to try to make it as simple as possible for you to understand.
-In that attempt, I’m going to explain it in terms of simplicity and costs.
+In that attempt, I’m going to explain cloth diaper types in terms of simplicity and costs.

 The Simplest Methods of Cloth Diapering

 If you want simple, no hassle cloth diapering, you’ll want an “all in one” (aio) diaper.
 They are the simplest cloth diapering option.
 It works like this:

 Step 1: You put it on your baby, just like you would a regular disposable diaper.